 1. Myth: Cell phones cause glioblastoma.

-Fact: Cell phones don’t cause brain cancer.
+Fact: To date, there is no established link that cell phones cause glioblastoma.
 Several different studies have failed to find clear evidence of a link between cell phone use and brain cancer.
 The number of people diagnosed with glioblastoma has remained largely stable over the past decade, while cell phone use has continued to increase.

 2. Myth: There’s nothing you can do for an “inoperable” glioblastoma.